hicsail/ionic-hockeyapp/README.md

 - [License](#license)

 ## Supported Ionic Platforms
-Ionic 2 is fully supported later, the last version of Ionic that was tested on was: `Ionic 3.0.1`
+Ionic 2 & 3 is fully supported, the last version of Ionic that was tested on was: `Ionic 3.0.1`

 ## Getting Started
 After you've created your [HockeyApp](http://hockeyapp.net/) account, and registered your app with the service, you can begin integrating into your ionic application.